LaputanMachines/website/_posts/2019-07-15-set-vs-literal-in-python-3.md

 ### PyCharm Prefers Literals To Function Calls

 While porting my team’s code over to Python 3, I encountered a PyCharm warning I found interesting: “Function call can be replaced with set literal.”
 The snippet of code looked a little something like this...
 We were converting a list of elements into a set using the `set()` function built into Python 3.
+In our case, we were randomly generating a list and then converting it into a set; we didn't want to write a for-loop which adds every element in the list into a dictionary.

 ```python
 my_set = set([1, 2, 3, 4, 5])  # PyCharm doesn’t like when you do this